-Pruning is a method to reduce neural network complexity, usually applied in order reduce the computation cost or memory size.
-Pruning is used in Concrete-ML to control the size of accumulators in neural networks, thus making them FHE compatible.
-See here for an explanation of the accumulator bitwidth constraints.
+Pruning is a method to reduce neural network complexity, usually applied in order to reduce the computation cost or memory size.
+Pruning is used in Concrete ML to control the size of accumulators in neural networks, thus making them FHE-compatible.
+See here for an explanation of accumulator bit-width constraints.

 In neural networks, a neuron computes a linear combination of inputs and learned weights, then applies an activation function.